-The Sundance Film Festival made its 38th annual appearance in Park City in January 2019.
-The 2019 Sundance Film Festival generated an overall economic impact of \$83.4 million for the State of Utah and supported over 1,400 jobs.
+The Sundance Film Festival made its 39th annual appearance in Park City in January 2020.
+In 2019, Sundance Institute cited that the Sundance Film Festival generated an overall economic impact of \$182.5 million for the State of Utah and supported over 1,400 jobs.
 Sundance and Park City Municipal Corporation have formally agreed that Park City will remain festival headquarters through the 2026 film festival, with a ten year option after that.
 The festival presents high quality, independent films.
 Nationally known actors, directors, writers and other members of the film industry conduct and attend workshops, classes, seminars, dinners and premiers which are open to the general public.
-It is estimated that the annual cultural event attracted more than 46,000 attendees in 2017.
+It is estimated that the annual cultural event attracted more than 122,000 attendees in 2019.

-The Kimball Arts Center sponsored its 49th annual three-day Park City Arts Festival in August 2018.
+The Kimball Arts Center sponsored its 50th annual three-day Park City Arts Festival in August 2019.
 The Park City Arts Festival is Utah's original, oldest and the longest running arts festival in the West.
 In the last decade this event has grown substantially and now attracts over 50,000 visitors over the three-day period and features more than 220 of North America's top artists.
 This is one of the most attended annual events in Utah and consistently makes the Top Ten List by the renowned Harris Poll.